gautriv/productivity/README.md

 ## License

-This project is provided as-is for personal productivity tracking.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### MIT License Summary
+- ✅ Commercial use
+- ✅ Modification
+- ✅ Distribution
+- ✅ Private use
+- ⚠️ Liability and warranty disclaimer

 ## Support